meysam-n/Laravel_job_seeker/README.md

  The main features:
  - Custom login page (though the laravel ship with its native login page, but for sake of learning, i create one)
  - Custom register page
+ - Bootstrap admin lte 2 used for layout.